arpitbbhayani/articles/blogs/bayesian-average.md

 ![bayesian average formula for rating system](https://user-images.githubusercontent.com/4745789/79066315-ab798400-7cd4-11ea-804b-e5e8479824b2.png)

-In the above formula `w` indicates the weight that needs to be given the item's Arithmetic Mean `A` while `S` represents the System's Arithmetic Mean.
+In the above formula, `w` indicates the weight that needs to be given the item's Arithmetic Mean `A` while `S` represents the System's Arithmetic Mean.
 If `A` and `S` are bounded then the final score `s` will also be bounded in the same range, thus solving the problem with Cumulative Rating.

 Suppose the number of ratings that an item `i` receives is denoted by `m` and the average number of ratings that any item in the system receives is denoted by `m_avg`, we define the requirements of weight `w` as follows